Skip to content

 Mask

 Magic Wand selects contiguous regions of similar color starting from one or more seed points.
-Unlike Color Range, which selects all matching pixels across the entire image, Magic Wand only selects pixels that are connected to a seed, making it ideal for removing a background without affecting interior areas of the same color.
+Unlike Color Range, which selects all matching pixels across the entire image, Magic Wand only selects pixels that are connected to a seed - making it ideal for removing a background without affecting interior areas of the same color.

 Tolerance controls how different a neighboring pixel can be and still be included.
 Softness adds a gradual falloff at the selection boundary.
 After the initial selection, Expand/Contract grows or shrinks the mask, and Feather blurs the edges for smoother compositing.
 The Mode switch lets you either Remove the selected region (making it transparent) or Keep only the selected region.